smalot/magento-client/README.md

 # License

-This library is provided under GPLv2 license.
+This library is provided under MIT license (since v0.5.0 release).
 See the complete license :

     LICENSE